matthitchcock/trust-the-rp/trust-the-release-pipeline.md

 Any code samples provided to support this paper will plug into these systems.
 If you're doing something different, that’s more than fine, this is about the process rather than the technology, there is just some adaptation you will need to do yourself.

+# Planning and Building
-# How do we integrate a Release Pipeline and use Infrastructure-as-Code?
+## How do we integrate a Release Pipeline and use Infrastructure-as-Code?

 There is no one-size-fits-all solution and every approach is going to be different, because every organization and every team is different.
 The approach I learned based on environments like the above was: